PiyushWithPant/MAIVE/README.md

 <h6>Probability</h6>
 <ul>
 <li>
-<code> P_probability() </code>
-<p> To find the probability of an event.
-Please input the keyworded arguments as s = sample space, e = favourable event </p>
+<code> P_probability() </code> To find the probability of an event.
+Please input the keyworded arguments as s = sample space, e = favourable event
 </li>
 <li >
-<code>P_isIndependentEvent()</code>
-<p> Function to check if two events are independent or not. </p>
+<code>P_isIndependentEvent()</code> Function to check if two events are independent or not.
-<p> Please input the following: <br /> 1.
+Please input the following: <br /> 1.
 Set of event A and event B in LIST datatype as "a" and "b", otherwise Probability of A intersection B as "pab" <br /> 2.
 Probabily of event A as pa and event B as pb.
-This function returns TRUE if events are independent, otherwise FALSE </p>
+This function returns TRUE if events are independent, otherwise FALSE
 </li>
 </ul>